SaOYaD123/SaOYaD123/README.md

 - 🌐 I am always active on Stack Discord and Reddit.
 - 💽 Currently I know Python.
 - 💻 Learning to be a Full-Stack Developer.
-- 🔨 I also know a bit of hacking (Ethical Purposes)

 ---